-- Cytoplasm of Gaucher cells is PAS positive, diastase resistant, and stains weakly with Sudan black. - There may be associated infarction of the marrow. - The cortex is usually thin and atrophic. - In avascular necrosis of the bone ends, the necrotic area appears the same as with other causes of osteonecrosis, but often Gaucher cells may be seen in the marrow spaces that are still viable.
+- In avascular necrosis of the bone ends, the necrotic area appears the same as with other causes of osteonecrosis, but often Gaucher cells may be seen in the marrow spaces that are still viable. - Rarely, aggregates of Gaucher cells within a bone may produce a space occupying lesion that resembles a primary bone tumor (Fig. 70.8).

-Pathologic Differential Diagnosis
+70.9.3 Pathologic Differential Diagnosis